mjshonty/website/README.md

-# website
-Contains code for website in progress
+Contains the website for LIS500: Code and Power.